loloToster/loloToster/README.md

 I am a young fellow who mostly program in python and javascript.
 I really enjoy programming and learning about overall IT stuff.

 ## 😃 About me:
-* ☁️ I'm currently working on school project (public soon)
+* ☁️ I'm currently working on Tileio app
-* ‍🌱 I'm currently learning Typescript
+* ‍🌱 I'm currently learning everything
 * ⚡ I like computer graphics 🖥️, electronics 💡 and of course programming 👨‍💻

 <br>